Facets-cloud/facets-schemas/schemas/mysql/flavor-rds.md

 # Advanced Configuration

-use [link](https://github.com/terraform-aws-modules/terraform-aws-rds#inputs) module variables within advanced section to configure other options. e.g. `username` input variable can be used to configure the username for master DB user.
+use the module [INPUT](https://github.com/terraform-aws-modules/terraform-aws-rds#inputs) variables within advanced section to configure other options. e.g. `username` input variable can be used to configure the username for master DB user.

 # Considerations